lorinachey/AI-ML-Practice/README.md

-# AI-&-Machine-Learning-Practice
+# AI-&-Machine-Learning-Exploration
-A repo for practicing with generative AI and machine learning techniques.
+A repo for exploring generative AI and machine learning techniques.